value

 Responsible fashion means holding ourselves accountable for what happens in the short and long run.
 It is a conscious choice, serving our eventually awakened collective soul.

-The benefit of being different Read More »
+The Benefit Of Being Different Read More »

 In our modern and hyper-connected society, life revolves around social media.
 While it is nice to be in touch with your audience, it is impossible not to notice the vain by-product of this virtual life: images artificially created and obsessively shared.
 Yes, too much even for those of us that work in fashion!

+Perhaps, you might think, social media worked well to boost self-confidence, instilling the idea that everyone can be super beautiful.
+We all have an amazing life.
+People need approval.
 But if we dig deeper, we see the void generated, all the meaning has been swiped away.
 You mainly find empty boxes.
 Nice, but empty.
-And a certain horror rises in knowing that the percentage of suicides among teenagers has gone up due to social media.
+Most importantly, a certain horror rises in knowing that the percentage of suicides among teenagers has gone up due to social media.

 Social media and fashion

+Whatever they say, all this exaggerated overexposure didn’t bring anything positive.
+Not even in fashion.
+The expectation of fake models looking like plastic dolls together with poor language created a devastating environment.
 The strategy to run a successful account consists of buying followers to attract the attention of a large audience and letting the algorithm fly.
 In other words, you end up talking to yourself in the mirror.
+That is the game you have to play if you want to be successful unless you need something more than a facade.

 For people like us, who believe that buying books is way better than buying followers, the discomfort gets real.
 You don’t really want to interact with fake accounts, do you?